Summary: What goes on behind closed doors in Sark’s life.

 And they did.
 They tortured a Muggle scholar who seemed to know about the Books of Life and the Dead.
 In between his beatings done with Julian at the helm, he explained that the Dark Lord had been sent indefinitely to another dimension, the one filled with shrimp.
 The scholar explained in between his whimperings that he didn’t know if there would be a way to retrieve him, or for him to find a way back.
 When Lucius and Bella were satisfied, they cast the Avada Kedavra curse on the scholar.

 The split happened soon after.
-During the summer afterwards, word got around that both Bellatrix and Lucius had failed the Dark Lord.
+During the summer afterward, word got around that both Bellatrix and Lucius had failed the Dark Lord.
 The Death Eaters began to look elsewhere for proper leadership, some of them even trying to assume the throne the Dark Lord had created.
 Of course, this would not do any good to Bellatrix or Lucius, who both had ideas on how the Death Eaters should operate now that the Dark Lord was gone.

 “Bella, stay with my father and me.
 Together we can bring the Death Eaters back together and share the power the Dark Lord assumed during his reign,” Julian half-begged her.

 “Never beg Julian, makes you look weak,” Bella replied.
-She had one thing on her mind and talking fully clothed in a Paris hotel suite was not it.
+She had one thing on her mind and talking fully clothed in a Paris hotel suite, was not it.

 “Surely you’ve heard the rumors,” Julian continued.
 He wanted Bella to join forces with Lucius and himself.
 “The Daily Prophet even ran that insidious article.”

 “Yes, yes, I’ve heard the bloody rumors!”
 Bella nearly screamed.
 The Daily Prophet had been informed by an “anonymous source” (most probably Pettigrew) about the legend of the Books.
-The Dark Lord had been sent to the shrimp dimension and his army of Death Eaters were running around with no clear leader.
+The Dark Lord had been sent to the shrimp dimension and his army of Death Eaters was running around with no clear leader.
 But Bella was his deputy.
 She had served him well.
 It only seemed natural that she should assume his position as the Darkest witch of the age.
 “But I deserve the post.”

 “What?”
 Julian said, nearly dumbfounded.
 “I mean to share it.
 You, me, and Lucius.”